All Episodes

 They've all become political.

-Once again, folks, as been the case, the pioneers, in this case, me, always take the arrows.
+Once again, folks, as been the case, the pioneers, in this case me, always take the arrows.

 Okay, good.

-How are you doing, Jonathan?
+How you doing, Jonathan?

 Good.